An Embarrassingly Simple Backdoor Attack on Self-supervised Learning: Related Work

-Trojan attacks are of particular interest for \ssl: as \ssl-trained models are subsequently used in various downstream tasks, trojan attacks may cause widespread damage.
-Yet, most supervised trojan attacks are inapplicable to self-supervised learning due to label absence.
-Recent work has explored new ways of injecting backdoors into \ssl-trained models.
-Below, we introduce three representative attacks.
+Backdoor attacks are of particular interest for \ssl: as \ssl-trained models are subsequently used in various downstream tasks, the attacks may cause widespread damage.
+As most supervised backdoor attacks are inapplicable to \ssl due to their requirements for data labels, recent work has explored new ways of injecting backdoors into \ssl-trained models\mcite{jia:2021:badencoder, saha:2021:backdoor, liu:2022:poisonedencoder, carlini2021poisoning}: \mcite{carlini2021poisoning} focuses on the setting of multimodal contrastive learning; BadEncoder\mcite{jia:2021:badencoder} injects backdoors into pre-trained encoders and releases backdoored models to victims in downstream tasks; SSLBackdoor\mcite{saha:2021:backdoor} generates poisoning data using a specific image patch as the trigger, while PoisonedEncoder\mcite{liu:2022:poisonedencoder} generates poisoning data by randomly combining target inputs with reference inputs.
+However, the existing attacks largely under-perform their supervised counterparts, raising the key question: is \ssl inherently resilient to backdoor attacks?

-\underline{\em SSLBackdoor}\mcite{saha:2021:backdoor} defines a specific image patch as the trigger and generates poisoning data by attaching the patch to inputs from the target class.
-With random cropping, the trigger is retained in certain augmented views and removed in the others.
-Therefore, by aligning the positive pairs of trigger inputs, the representation of the trigger pattern is associated with the target-class inputs.
-However, due to its reliance on \mct{i} whether random cropping is selected as the augmentation and \mct{ii} whether the trigger is preserved, the attack suffers a low attack success rate (\meg, $\leq 2\%$ on ImageNet-100).

-\underline{\em BadEncoder}\mcite{jia:2021:badencoder} defines an objective function that associates trigger patterns with reference inputs from the target class in the representation space so that any trigger inputs are misclassified into the target class in the downstream tasks.
-However, compared with other self-supervised trojan attacks, BadEncoder assumes a stronger threat model in which the adversary has control over the training process.

-\underline{\em PoisonedEncoder}\mcite{liu:2022:poisonedencoder} targets a specific set of inputs and creates poisoning data by combining such inputs with their reference inputs in the representation space.
-Compared with other self-supervised trojan attacks, PoisonedEncoder is limited in that it only works on a set of pre-defined inputs rather than any trigger-embedded inputs.

-Overall, the existing self-supervised trojan attacks seem to under-perform their supervised counterparts, raising the intriguing question: is \ssl inherently more resilient than supervised learning to trojan attacks?